playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 # The Problem with Stacking Contexts

 > So what's the problem here?
-If you control the HTML, you can simply move the `modal` out of the `header` and placed after `footer`.
+If you control the HTML, you can simply move the `modal` out of the `header` and place it after `footer`.
 That'll make it overlap the footer and everything before, so long as it doesn't have a higher `z-index`, right?

 Well, that's true...

 > AHA!

-With a major caveat.
+... with a major caveat.

 In modern web development, it can be easier said than done to control exactly where HTML elements render.